Physics Lab Equipment

 1. Measure weak magnetic fields using a magnetoresistive sensor

-4. Calculate the geomagnetic field intensity
+4. Compute the total geomagnetic field intensity

 Parts and Specifications